tessel/t2-docs/cli.md

 `npm install -g t2-cli`

+The best place to go next is [the Tessel 2 start experience](http://tessel.io/t2-cli), which will walk you through a tutorial.

 ## Updating Tessel 2 On-board OS/Firmware

 ### How do I know if I need to update my T2?